 Play would be confined to two host cities which have yet to be picked.2

 2020 NHL Playoffs Bracket

-As of May 26, the order of the top four seeds is yet to be determined, but we know how the first round would look.
-When it’s time to kick this into high gear, we will.
+As of May 26, the order of the top four seeds were yet to be determined, but we know how the qualifying round looked.

 Will the 2020 Stanley Cup Winner Be “Legitimate”?

 The Stanley Cup still sparkles as bright no matter who is hoisting it, or when.